akulsr0/reactjs.org/beta/src/pages/learn/you-might-not-need-an-effect.md

 **This pattern can be hard to understand and is usually best avoided.
 However, it’s still better than updating state in an Effect.** In the above example, `setSelection` is called directly during a render.
 In response, React will re-render the `List` right after it exits with a `return` statement.
 By that point, React hasn't rendered the `List` children or updated the DOM yet, so this lets the `List` children skip rendering the stale `selection` value.

+If you omit the early `return` statement, the `List` component will run until it returns the JSX.
+React will ignore that JSX, and immediately call `List` again.
+This will happen before React calls any of its children, so the `return` in the example above is not essential.
+It is, however, essential to have a check like `if (items !== prevItems)` to prevent React from retrying rendering in a loop.
+See the [API reference](/apis/usestate#storing-information-from-previous-renders) for more details about this pattern.

 ### Sharing logic between event handlers {/*sharing-logic-between-event-handlers*/}

 Let's say you have a product page with two buttons (Buy and Checkout) that both let you buy that product.
 You want to show a notification toast whenever the user puts the product in the cart.
 Adding the `showToast()` call to both button's click handlers feels repetitive so you might be tempted to place this logic in an Effect: